kjaylee/solforest.card/Nature Magic Cards.md

 - **Range**: 4 tiles
 - **Strong Against**: Phytomancy
 - **Story**: Known as the "Star Sorceress," this witch girl draws power from celestial bodies to unleash devastating attacks.
 With a mysterious aura, she embodies the infinite potential and volatility of the cosmos.

+---

+These cards also have specific strengths and weaknesses against each other, forming a part of the larger elemental and magical ecosystem.